 Don’t you see that the whole aim of Newspeak is to narrow the range of thought?

 Metonymy is familiar to us in expressions such as ‘many mouths to feed’, ‘too few hands on the job’, ‘bums on seats’, ‘blue berets’, ‘Number 10’, or ‘the Kremlin’.
 It is a figure of speech which allows us to speak of one thing by referring to something closely associated with it.

 The ‘thing’ closely associated with the phrase ‘Protect the NHS’ are the critical cases dying like flies with no hope of treatment.
 Italian and Spanish medics have given heart-rending warnings about the inevitable triage that takes place as more patients come in that can possibly be cared for.
 And whereas the term ‘triage’ suggests an evaluation of who should be given priority, the reality on the ground where resources fail to meet demand is more arbitrary than that: choice is replaced by chance.

-Dr Biljana Scott, the author of this posting, developed and lectures on Diplo's Language and Diplomacy course.
-In this course you can learn more about many of the topics discussed in this post, for example framing and reframing, as well as linguistic devices to develop a persuasive argument.
+Dr Biljana Scott developed and lectures on Diplo’s Language and Diplomacy online course.
+In this course, you can learn more about many of the topics discussed in this post, for example framing and reframing, as well as linguistic devices to develop a persuasive argument.